nodejs/promises/GLOSSARY.md

 Programmer errors are _always_ unexpected (or else the programmer would not have made them!)
 Operational errors _may be_ unexpected — there may be an unaccounted-for operational state that the program enters.
-Unexpected errors are dangerous, and may cause the program do perform undesirable operations.
+Unexpected errors are dangerous, and may cause the program to perform undesirable operations.
 The error symposium recommends that programs encountering unexpected errors should crash immediately.